The word the Biden administration won't use when it comes to the border? 'Crisis'

 Last week, Biden said "no" when asked the same question.

-It’s a sharp contrast from 2019, where President Trump was keen to brand that year’s migrant surge as a crisis as he pushed for stronger measures at the border.
+It’s a sharp contrast from 2019, when President Trump was keen to brand that year’s migrant surge as a crisis as he pushed for stronger measures at the border.

-So far in 2021, the numbers have been higher than in 2019, indicating the crisis or "challenge" could be significantly greater this year, and the administration has made moves to indicate that it recognizes that.
-It has opened up migrant centers to deal both with family units and UACs -- and has looked at a Virginia military base and other sites to house child migrants.
+So far in 2021, the numbers have been higher than in 2019, indicating the crisis or "challenge" could be significantly greater this year, and the administration has made moves to indicate it recognizes that.
+It has opened up migrant centers to deal both with family units and UACs, and has looked at a Virginia military base and other sites to house child migrants.

 MCCARTHY SAYS BIDEN HASN'T RESPONDED TO HIS REQUEST FOR BORDER MEETING, AS GOP TIES CRISIS TO HIS POLICIES